pgaskin/dictutil/docs/examples/index.md

 # Examples

-This section some tools which make use of dictutil.
+This section contains some tools which make use of dictutil.
 {: .fs-6 .fw-300 }